andymac-2/milestoneMap/README.md

 (C) Andrew Pritchard 2018

-Milestone Map is a program reporting tool that displays the progress of multiple programmes and projects based on key milestones.
+Milestone Map is a programme reporting tool that displays the progress of multiple programmes and projects based on key milestones.

-Milestone Map allows program and delivery managers to view the overall status of programs and projects within the context of associated "organisational milestones".
+Milestone Map allows programme and delivery managers to view the overall status of programmes and projects within the context of associated "organisational milestones".

 # Note
-Milestone Map is not a project management tool but a program reporting tool.
+Milestone Map is not a project management tool but a programme reporting tool.

 For help on using the tool, please visit [the help file](docs/instructions.md).